How I teach Regenerating Places

 Place studies for EQ3 and EQ4

 It took me years to have the confidence to leave the linear order of the spec behind and take a different approach from here on but it’s an approach that I’ve found works for me.
 We start with a study of projects in Cornwall.
 Having always worked in London schools, the rural environment of Cornwall feels like a different world for many of the students I’ve taught and the majority have never been there.
-So, to set the scene, I use the Simon Reeve Cornwall documentary- watching the first section together and completing these questions as we do.
-After a few lessons, students watch the 2023 episode at home that highlights the seasonality of employment in Cornwall.
+So, to set the scene, I ask students to watch the 2023 Simon Reeve Returns to Cornwall documentary that highlights the seasonality of employment in Cornwall.

 From here, we look at numerous regeneration projects in Cornwall.
 Through studying the Eden Project, the Superfast Broadband project, Newquay Aerohub, Newquay Airport and Lobbs Farm Shop much of the content around the management and success of regeneration is explored.
 By now, students are used to my A3 summary sheets that ask them to summarise their notes under the spec points and I use them again here to ensure that students are clear in what we studied and how it relates to the questions they might be asked.